Jamaal Lascelles: Nottingham Forest

 Lascelles was born in Derby, Derbyshire.
-His father Tim Lascelles was a professional basketballer that played for Derby Trailblazers.
+His father Tim Lascelles was a professional basketballer who played for Derby Trailblazers.
 He began his career at Nottingham Forest, progressing through the club's youth system.
 In January 2011, the club rejected a £5 million offer from Arsenal for him.
 He signed his first professional contract in March 2011.
 Lascelles made his first-team debut on 31 January 2012, starting in a 2–0 defeat to Burnley.

 Loan to Stevenage

 In March 2012, Lascelles joined League One club Stevenage, on loan until the end of the 2011–12 season.
 He made his debut for Stevenage on 13 March 2012, coming on as a 69th-minute substitute in a 1–0 home win over Oldham Athletic, playing in the right-back position.
 He made his first starting appearance in Stevenage's 6–0 away victory at Yeovil Town on 14 April 2012, scoring the club's fourth goal with a header from Luke Freeman's cross.
 Lascelles also provided the assist for Patrick Agyemang's goal in the same game.
 He remained as a first-team regular from then onwards, playing the remaining four games of the regular season as Stevenage secured a League One play-off spot.
 Lascelles also played in both play-off matches, as Stevenage lost 1–0 on aggregate to Sheffield United.
 He made nine appearances during his two-month loan spell, scoring once.